Title 30: Public Service

-(A) A requirement for sealed combustion, induced or forced draft combustion equipment when exhaust-only ventilation systems are installed.
+(A) a requirement for sealed combustion, induced or forced draft combustion equipment when exhaust-only ventilation systems are installed; and

 (4)(A) As the Model Energy Code is primarily a performance-based code, the Department of Public Service shall develop and disseminate criteria that builders may use in lieu of any computer software, calculations and trade-off worksheets, or systems analysis to comply with the Code.
 An example package which complies with the Code shall be included in the rules and updated as appropriate.